 I like to place it in one corner so the chicks have the choice of going under it or away from it if they are too hot.

-It is recommended to lower the temperature gradually by about 5 degrees every week, but I just moved the lamp a little higher when they were two weeks old and it was just fine because they could get away from the heat any time anyway.
+It’s recommended to lower the temperature gradually by about 5 degrees every week, but I just moved the lamp a little higher when they were two weeks old and it was just fine because they could get away from the heat any time anyway.

 Feeder and Feed – you can probably find a couple of very affordable feeders at your local farm supply store.
-You can go with something like you see in the picture above or a 7lb hanging feeder for example (like this one).
+You can go with something like you see in the picture above or a 7lb hanging feeder for example.
 I ended up going back to the store and buying the hanging one because the one you see in the picture above became too small for the birds really quickly, so I suggest you just start with a hanging feeder from the beginning (you don’t have to hang it).

 Feed is another controversial topic… Should you choose medicated or non-medicated feed?
 You can read different opinions about that until next year so again, I tell you, don’t waste your time and don’t make a big deal out of it.